spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 ## Pack Updates

 Packs undergo rigorous vulnerability scans and penetration testing before they become available in Palette.
-The following sections describe our update schedule for each core pack category.
+The following sections describe our update schedule for each infrastructure pack category.

 <br />